State Board Programming Grants

 Summarize the activities that have taken place during any current and/or recently completed NHPRC grants and state whether these activities were successfully completed.

-Provide evidence of preliminary planning.
-Outline each stage of the plan of work and clarify complex work plans with a time chart identifying anticipated activities.
-Please include in your supplementary materials a summary of the State Board's plan and the progress made on its objectives.
-Boards should update their plans on a regular basis, based on the records needs of the state and the Commissionís priorities.
-What are the particular objectives that will be addressed?
-What board members and others will do the work?
-How will they proceed?
+Include in your supplementary materials a summary of the board's plan and the progress made on its objectives.
+Boards should update their plans on a regular basis, based on the records needs of the state and the Commission’s priorities.
+Explain the objectives that will be addressed and who will do the work.

-If your project includes regrants, address how you will meet grants management requirements including the mechanics of awarding funding, monitoring progress of subgrantees through oversight and reports, providing assistance during regrants, receiving and evaluating final reports, and assuring necessary audits.
-If you provide scholarships, describe the purpose and number of awards you intend to make.
+If your project includes regrants, address how you will meet grants management requirements including the mechanics of awarding funding, monitoring progress of and providing assistance to subgrantees, and receiving and evaluating final reports.
+If you provide scholarships, describe the purpose and number of awards you intend to make, as well as how the scholarship applications will be evaluated.

 If your project includes collaborative efforts with other organizations, show what problems and opportunities you are trying to address within a state and how your collaboration enhances public access and citizen engagement with records in your state.